fbpx

 If your message is longer than two short paragraphs or contains several bullet points, consider sending a text message instead.
 This approach saves the recipient from having to read an extensive email and condenses your message into a digestible format.

-Instead of relying on back-and-forth emails for sharing sensitive information or large files, consider using a client portal.
+Instead of relying on back-and-forth emails for sharing sensitive information or large files, consider using a secure client portal.
 Client portals provide a secure, centralized location where you can share documents, communicate updates, and collaborate with clients or team members.
 This reduces the need for lengthy email threads and ensures that all relevant information is easily accessible to all parties involved.

 screenshot of Portalstack's client portal setup page